Maryblessing/alx-system_engineering-devops/0x00-shell_basics/README.md

 echo "The first script is the begining of every bash program\n"

-echo "The second script prints the absolute path name of a working directory\n"
+echo "The second script lists the contents of your working directory"